 They say Ephraim Francis was a hero.
 They say he was eager to serve as a soldier.
 They say he showed uncommon bravery by volunteering, not even waiting for the draft.
 He enlisted on his own volition, and went to war.
-Ephraim Jones, was a Bahamian, born in Bimini in 1889.
+Ephraim Francis, was a Bahamian, born in Bimini in 1889.
 He emigrated to Miami in 1906, at the age of 17.
 When World War One began in 1914, in Europe, the United States waited and watched.
 It wasn’t their fight.
 Then soon it was.
 The first American troops landed in Paris in the summer of 1917.

-Ephraim Jones went to war at 28 years old.
+Ephraim Francis went to war at 28 years old.
 He died, just two weeks, after the armistice had been declared on 11th November 1918.
 The war had officially ended; hostilities in some places had not.
-Ephraim Jones was on a ship when it was torpedoed.
+Ephraim Francis was on a ship when it was torpedoed.
 No one knows how long he was treading water or clinging to pieces of the bombed ship or if he died immediately.
 What is known is that Ephraim Francis was listed as having died from exposure in France.

 NEGRO WHO DIED FOR HIS FLAG BE BURIED SUNDAY

 Ephraim Frances Enlisted Soon After War Was Declared and Died in France in 1918

 With full military honours accorded by the coloured former service men belonged to Thomas Larkins post of the American Legion (the coloured branch) the body of Ephraim Francis, negro soldier who died in France, will be laid to rest tomorrow afternoon, the services to he held at 3 o’clock from the Pharr undertaking establishment in coloured town.
 Ex-servie men are to assemble at 2 o’clock at the corner of First street and Avenue M. full uniform to be worn.